mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 bio.requestedScore | Upon reaching the quality score the biometric device is expected to auto capture the image.
 If the requested score is not met, until the timeout, the best frame during the capture sequence must be captured/returned.
 This value will be scaled from 0 - 100 for NFIQ v1.0.
 The logic for scaling is mentioned below. bio.deviceId | Internal Id to identify the actual biometric device within the device service. bio.deviceSubId | <ul><li>Allowed values are 1, 2 or 3.</li><li>The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.</li><li>Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.</li><li>In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.</li><li>The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).</li><ul>
-bio.previousHash | <ul><li>For the first capture the previousHash is hash of empty UTF-8 string.</li><li>From the second capture the previous captures hash (as hex encoded) is used as input.</li><li>This is used to chain all the captures across modalities so all captures have happened for the same transaction and during the same time period.</li></ul>
-customOpts | <ul><li>In case, the device vendor wants to send additional parameters they can use this to send key value pair if necessary.</li><li>The values cannot be hard coded and have to be configured by the apps server and should be modifiable upon need by the applications.</li><li>Vendors are free to include additional parameters and fine-tuning the process.</li><li>None of these values should go undocumented by the vendor.</li><li>No sensitive data should be available in the customOpts.</li></ul>
+bio.previousHash | For the first capture the previousHash is SHA256 hash of a empty UTF-8 string.
+From the second capture the previous capture's "hash" is used as input.
+This is used to chain all the captures across modalities so all captures have happened for the same transaction and during the same time period. customOpts | <ul><li>In case, the device vendor wants to send additional parameters they can use this to send key value pair if necessary.</li><li>The values cannot be hard coded and have to be configured by the apps server and should be modifiable upon need by the applications.</li><li>Vendors are free to include additional parameters and fine-tuning the process.</li><li>None of these values should go undocumented by the vendor.</li><li>No sensitive data should be available in the customOpts.</li></ul>

 NFIQ v1.0 in the scale of 0-100 (quality score).